What Do I Do Now?

-"What Do I Do Now?" is a 1995 song by English Britpop band Sleeper, written by the band's vocalist and guitarist Louise Wener.
-It was the first single to be released from their second album The It Girl which followed in May 1996.

-"What Do I Do Now" was covered by Elvis Costello for the 1997 compilation album Volume Seventeen (and later on the expanded edition of his 2001 album All This Useless Beauty.
-Sleeper reciprocated by covering "The Other End of the Telescope", which appeared on the b-side of "Statuesque".
+"What Do I Do Now?" is a song by English Britpop band Sleeper, written by the band's vocalist and guitarist, Louise Wener.
+It was the first single to be issued from their second album, The It Girl, which was released in May 1996.
+The song was covered by Elvis Costello for the 1997 compilation album Volume Seventeen (and later on the 2001 expanded edition of his 1996 album All This Useless Beauty.
+Sleeper reciprocated by covering "The Other End of the Telescope", which appeared on the B-side of "Statuesque".